 And remember George Washington who was born when we got here?
 By 1750 he was a young surveyor and he came around the area marking out the territory for Lord Fairfax.
 He visited with the Vances and became friends with James who also became a surveyor.

 In 1754 the Indians abruptly left the valley.
 They were aligning with the French and soon a war would start with several friends and family joining the Virginia militia.

 The average age of death in VA during the mid to late 1700s was 54.
 Many Vance men lived in to their 70s and 80s.
 David Vance died in 1768 putting him in that range.
 That was also the year that British troops began to land in Boston due to the political unrest that was growing.
-He had seen enough of that Ireland.
+He had seen enough of that growing up in Ireland.
 His family had fought for freedom there for hundreds of years.
 They would have to fight again very soon.
 As his body was lowered into the Opequon Presbyterian graveyard his sons would soon help a new nation achieve the liberty he could only dream about.

 So he made the voyage across the Atlantic with his family carrying with him his hopes and dreams for a new start.
 He made the 200 mile trip by wagon and foot from Philadelphia to Winchester.
 He carved out a home in the wilderness by hand and sunk roots with his family by his side.
 They were industrious, self reliant and strong.

 I like to think of David sitting on his front porch, drinking cider and remembering with his wife all they had accomplished.
 He’s looking at his land and thinking of all that lies ahead for his family.
 He didn’t know it at the time, of course, but it included me.
 And here I sit looking back at Great(x7) Grandpa marveling at what it took just to survive and thrive.
 Somebody had to be first and I’m glad it was him.
 He didn’t just come to America.
 He, his family and those like him, became America.